voi-api/voi-api.github.io/maas-pro.md

 | StatusNotFound            | Rental ID does not exist                   | RentalIDDoesNotExist |
 | StatusBadRequest          | Rental is already ended for this rental id | RentalAlreadyEnded   |
 | StatusInternalServerError |                                            |

-### End Ride Photo

-In Zones where `end ride photo` is applicable, the end rental response will include a `photoURL`.
-This to allow for the end ride photo, taken by the user, to be sent to Voi.
-Instructions for end ride photo should be displayed in the partner application.
-Such as brightness, no people in photo, correct parking, fines, etc.

 ### On pricing